Established in 1992

 IBAS investigation on such matters focus on obtaining all information and evidence to properly investigate not only the circumstances of the lending but also the circumstances around the taking of all security by the bank.

 IBAS has specialized in Director's Personal Guarantee Debt Claim advice & help in UK debt disputes and Personal Guarantee claim (or call) validity issues since 1992.

-Comparison on results for three directors faced with Joint & Several Personal Guarantee bank debt claims from a Limited Company business debt claimed by the bank:
+Comparison - three directors faced with Joint & Several Personal Guarantee bank debt claims from a Limited Company business debt claimed by the bank:

 Joint & Several liability (of a legal obligation) means - an obligation undertaken by two or more people, each individual having liability for the whole.

 Director ‘A’ - Director's Joint and Several Personal Guarantee debt claim was settled with IBAS advice and an IBAS negotiated settlement was achieved - the other two Directors (B & C) proceeded to court on the same Joint & Several Director's Personal Guarantee debt liability claim, one by using ‘DIY’ defending and the other using solicitor’s advice.

 IBAS has been able to compare the results of the directors personal guarantee advice and help directly provided by IBAS to Director ‘A’.

 The other two ex directors (B & C) both defended the bank’s claim until Judgment was obtained by the bank - against them both.

 IBAS provided the best strategy to obtain the best result possible for Director 'A' on the bank's director's joint & several personal guarantee debt demand.

 Director ‘B’ continued with ‘DIY defending’ using ‘internet forum type’ arguments which are often completely inaccurate, unworkable or out of date.

 Director ‘C’ took a solicitor’s advice and defended the bank's legal claim on the director's bank personal guarantee using that advice.